oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 1. If new contributors have contributed in this release cycle, update the `AUTHORS` and `CONTRIBUTORS` files, as well as the Credits section on `pages/about.html`.
 Check the results of the credits form for non-technical contributors.

 1. Update the `CHANGELOG` file.
-Use the commit message `Update the changelog.` in order to make it easier to find when compiling future changelists.
+Use the commit message `Update the changelog for release [VERSION_NUMBER].` in order to make it easier to find when compiling future changelists.

    **Note**: you can get this and other useful information for the release by running: